 LEED stands for Leadership in Energy and Environmental Design and is a designation from the U.S. Green Building Council (USGBC).
 LEED is a green building certification program that recognizes best-in-class building strategies and practices.
 For a project to receive LEED for Homes Certification, it must meet requirements in eight different environmental qualities:

 LEED certified buildings save money and resources and have a positive impact on the health of occupants, while promoting renewable, clean energy.

 Green Features at Florence Mills Apartments:

-The project incorporates drought tolerant landscaping, locally sourced materials, high-efficiency lighting and Energy Star appliances, and low flow fixtures (high-efficiency showers, toilets, and lavatory faucets) to moderate on-site water consumption.
+In order to reduce its environmental impact, the Florence Mills Apartments incorporates various sustainable design elements, including drought tolerant landscaping, locally sourced materials, high-efficiency lighting and Energy Star appliances, and low flow fixtures (high-efficiency showers, toilets, and lavatory faucets) to moderate on-site water consumption.
 Native plantings are incorporated into the design to reduce water runoff and landscape irrigation.
 No turf was used in the landscaping, further conserving water usage.
 Water conservation efforts are also being promoted through building operations and resident education.
+Additional features include: